-Participants may elect to borrow from their fund accounts a minimum of \$1,000; up to a maximum of the lesser of \$50,000, or 50% of their vested account balance.
+Participants may elect to borrow from their fund accounts a minimum of \$1,000, up to a maximum of the lesser of \$50,000 or 50% of their vested account balance.
 Loan transactions are treated as a transfer from (to) the investment fund to (from) the loan fund.
 Loan terms range from 1 to 5 years or up to 10 years for the purchase of a primary residence.
 The loans are secured by the balance in the participant's account and bear interest at a rate commensurate with local prevailing rates as determined by the Benefits Committee.
 Principal and interest are paid ratably through semi-monthly payroll deductions.
+Management has evaluated participant notes receivable for collectability and has determined that no allowance is considered necessary.